ImATechnophile/cumulocity-modify-default-app/README.md

 4. Finally you can remove plugins as your wish.

 ### To remove default plugins from Cumulocity Core apps through UI interface you can do:
-1.Go to Administration application -> Own applications 2.Click on add new
+1. Go to Administration application -> Own applications
+2. Click on add new
-3.Select clone existing application
+3. Select clone existing application
-4.Select administration and fill the form as shown on image.
+4. Select administration and fill the form as shown on image.
-5.Click clone
+5. Click clone
-6.When ready click done.
+6. When ready click done.
-7.Go to Administration application -> Own applications 8.Select any one of the Cumulocity core application you need to remove some plugins.
+7. Go to Administration application -> Own applications
+8. Select any one of the Cumulocity core application you need to remove some plugins.
-9.Then select plugins.
+9. Then select plugins.
 It shows the entire  list of plugins.
-10.Finally you can remove plugins as your wish.
+10. Finally you can remove plugins as your wish.